Docs

 Quick Start Guide

-This guide walks you through creating your first workspace, tour, and event.
+This guide walks you through creating your first workspace, tour, event, and shared operating rhythm.

 Step 1: Create a Workspace